Rugby union in Morocco

 Rugby union in Morocco is a significant and popular sport.

 Governing body

 The Royal Moroccan Rugby Federation was formed in 1916, joined the IRFB in 1988.
 Morocco is a founding member of the Confederation of African Rugby (CAR), which was launched in January 1986.

 History

-Rugby came to Morocco in the early 20th century, mainly by the French who occupied the country.
+Rugby came to Morocco in the early 20th century, mainly by the French protectorate in the country.
 As a result, Moroccan rugby was tied to the fortunes of France during the two world wars, with many Moroccan players going away to fight.
 Like many other Maghrebi nations, Moroccan rugby tended to look to Europe for inspiration, rather than to the rest of Africa.

 The game became more firmly established in the 1950s, partly through the efforts of Mohammed Benjaloun, who would become president of the Moroccan Olympic Committee.
 For a while, Morocco originally came under European rugby auspices, but is now integrated into the African structure.